Mortgage life insurance is designed to safeguard what is likely one of your biggest investments – your home.

 In contrast, medically underwritten policies include a paramedical examination – bloodwork, liquid samples, blood pressure readings, and weight check.

 Keep in mind, though, many life insurance carriers offer no physical life insurance.
 If the thought of a needle poke makes you feel queasy, mortgage life insurance is not your only option.
+See our list of the best no physical life insurance carriers.

 The only requirement for mortgage life insurance is to have a mortgage.